Tactile sensor: Biologically inspired tactile sensors

 Advanced versions of biologically designed tactile sensors include vibration sensing which has been determined to be important for understanding interactions between the tactile sensor and objects where the sensor slides over the object.
-Such interactions are now understood to be important for human tool use and judging the texture of an object.
+Such interactions are now understood to be important for human tool use and judging the texture, even curvature, of an object.
 One such sensor combines force sensing, vibration sensing, and heat transfer sensing.

+A recent breakthrough bioinspired tactile sensor lets robots "feel" their surroundings with 1.76° precision, enabling blind navigation (0.2mm accuracy) and texture recognition (97% success).
+Its ultra-robust design withstands extreme deformations for reliable operation in real-world environments.

 DIY and open-hardware tactile sensors

 Recently, a sophisticated tactile sensor has been made open-hardware, enabling enthusiasts and hobbyists to experiment with an otherwise expensive technology.
 Furthermore, with the advent of cheap optical cameras, novel sensors have been proposed which can be built easily and cheaply with a 3D printer.